Developer: Microsoft Corporation

 You need at least one floppy disk drive and a hard disk drive with approximately 2 MB of free space to install on a hard disk drive.
 To install Windows on floppy disks, you need at least one floppy disk drive and two 5.25" 360 kB floppy disks.
 A mouse or some other pointing device is not required, but it is recommended for easier use.
 See Hardware > Pointing devices for a list of compatible pointing devices.

-MS-DOS version 2.0 or later is required, though you will need to use the SETVER command for later DOS versions (e.g. 5.0) to avoid errors.
+MS-DOS version 2.0 or later is required, though you will need to use the SETVER command for MS-DOS version 5.0 and later to avoid problems.